home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

 ## Controlling Home Assistant

+1. Make sure your assistant has [wake word enabled](/voice_control/about_wake_word/), using "OK Nabu".
-1. Say your wake word.
-For this tutorial, use "OK, Nabu".
+2. Say your wake word.
+For this tutorial, use "OK Nabu".
-2. Say a [supported voice command](/voice_control/builtin_sentences/).
+3. Say a [supported voice command](/voice_control/builtin_sentences/).
 For example, *Turn on the light*.
    - Once the intent has been processed, the LED lights up in green and Home Assistant confirms the action.
       - Make sure you’re using the area name exactly as you defined it in Home Assistant.
       - You can also ask a question, such as
           - *Is the front door locked?*
           - *Which lights are on in the living room?*
-3. Your command is not supported?
+4. Your command is not supported?
 Add your own commands using [a sentence trigger](/voice_control/custom_sentences/).

 ## Turning off microphone or screen